-In regard to our investments, HPS manages Watford's non-investment grade portfolio while Arch Investment Managers ("AIM") manages the investment grade portfolio, subject to Watford's investment guidelines and the oversight of the senior management and Board of Directors.
+In regard to our investments, HPS manages Watford's non-investment grade portfolio and a portion of our investment grade assets.
+AIM manages the majority of our investment grade portfolio with other investment managers also retained to manage some of our investment grade exposure, all are subject to Watford's investment guidelines and the oversight of the senior management and Board of Directors.